msaqibdani/CalendlyGoogleCalendar/README.md

 ### My specific use case:

 There are events that get scheduled on my calendar by Calendly.
 Let's say I am available for 5 hours; however, I can take 3 events spread over in those 5 hours.
 Therefore, whenever a calendly event is scheduled/updated/declined, AWS Lambda triggers my python script.
+The script counts the number of Calendly events on that particular day and blocks my calendar if I have reached the maximum number of events.

 ### DISCLAIMER: